Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Conclusion, Limitations, and Future Work

 This paper presented Hierarchical $k$-Step Latent (HKSL), an auxiliary task for accelerating control learning from pixels via a hierarchical latent forward model.
-Our experiments showed that HKSL's representations can substantially improve the sample efficiency of downstream RL agents in pixel-based robotic control tasks.
-We also showed that the temporal coarseness of levels in the hierarchy can lead to specialization on objects whose response to agent actions manifests at different speeds.
+Our experiments showed that HKSL’s representations can substantially improve the performance of downstream RL agents in pixel-based control tasks, both in terms of converged returns and sample efficiency.
+We also showed that HKSL's representations more accurately capture task-relevant information than the baselines and do so early in training.
 Finally, we showed that the communication manager organizes information in response to the above and below levels.

+Despite its relatively good performance, the nested loop in HKSL's learning step (see Algorithm~\ref{alg:hksl}) can incur significant compute cost if the number of levels in the hierarchy grows large.
+In addition, the optimal number of levels and temporal coarseness of an HKSL model may not be as clear as it is in the Falling Pixels environment.
+Future work could develop a method that can learn to adjust the hierarchy dynamically, thereby avoiding the need to tune the number of levels and their temporal coarseness.
+Also, future work could consider using HKSL-style hierarchical models for purposes other than representation learning, such as general model-based RL algorithms, exploration or planning procedures.